-Linda Fildew is a senior editor responsible for Harlequin Historical Romance.
-She finds her job has neatly come full circle: after more than thirty-five years with the company, holding a variety of editorial roles, she is back with her first love, Historical, the line she helped launch in the UK as Masquerade in 1977.
+Linda Fildew is a senior editor, working with authors who write for Harlequin Historical.
+Over her forty + years with the company, she has held a variety of editorial roles.
 She puts her longevity down to an abiding love of the books and the authors with whom she works.
-She encourages submissions for all time periods, from ancient civilizations up to and including the Second World War, although she personally has a soft spot for Viking heroes and embittered, battle-scarred loners, be they warriors or outcasts from the Regency ton.
-Linda also has a background in art history.
+Linda encourages many different historical time periods, from ancient civilizations up to and including the Second World War, although she personally has a soft spot for Viking heroes and embittered, battle-scarred loners, be they warriors or outcasts from the Regency ton.
+Linda has a background in art history.

 Tina James is the executive editor for Love Inspired Books.
-She also manages the Love Inspired Suspense and Love Inspired Historical series.
-She has been with Harlequin for almost twenty years and has had the opportunity to work on many lines such as Silhouette Desire, Silhouette Romance and Harlequin American Romance, and on special projects including the Harlequin Anthology program, the NASCAR program, and many Direct to Consumer programs.
+She also manages the Love Inspired Suspense series and the Love Inspired Trade Program.
 From the moment she learned to read she could usually be found at a bookstore or the public library searching for a good book.
-She is actively acquiring for Love Inspired Books and looking for compelling stories in a variety of genres including heartwarming inspirational romance, inspirational romantic suspense and inspirational historical romance.
+She has been with Harlequin since 1995 and has had the opportunity to work on many series lines and special projects.
+Tina is looking to acquire high-intensity inspirational romantic suspense stories for Love Inspired Suspense.
+And she is looking for compelling stories in a variety of genres for the Love Inspired Trade program.
+You can find her on Twitter @tinacjames.

 Susan Litman came to Harlequin after spending several years working in film development in New York.
 She is an editor for the Harlequin Special Edition series and also acquires for other series lines including Romantic Suspense.
 Some of the authors she has the privilege of working with include New York Times and USA TODAY bestselling author Shirley Jump, USA TODAY bestselling authors Judy Duarte and Karen Rose Smith, award-winning authors Brenda Harlen and Gail Barrett, and many others.
 She has a B.A. in Film Studies and Theater and a minor in Developmental Psychology from Sarah Lawrence College and loves to collect cookbooks.
 Follow her on Instagram at @NYC_Editor_Life and on Twitter.